-6. I may now notice some of the judicial precedents in which Section 114 read with Order 47 Rule 1 CPC and/or Section 22 (3) (f) of the Act have been interpreted and limitations on the power of the Tribunal to review its judgment/decision have been identified.
-In the case of K. Ajit Babu and others vs. UOI & Others [1997 (6) SCC 473], it was held that even though Order 47 Rule 1 is strictly not applicable to the Tribunals, the principles contained therein have to be extended to them, else there would be no limitation on the power of review and there would be no certainty or finality of a decision.
+6. We may now notice some of the judicial precedents in which Section 114 read with Order 47 Rule 1 CPC and/or Section 22 (3) (f) of the Act have been interpreted and limitations on the power of the Tribunal to review its judgment/decision have been identified.

+In the case of K. Ajit Babu and others vs. Union of India and others [1997 (6) SCC 473], it was held that even though Order 47 Rule 1 is strictly not applicable to the Tribunals, the principles contained therein have to be extended to them, else there would be no limitation on the power of review and there would be no certainty or finality of a decision.